JuliusLongmind/BetterQuesting_langfile_creator/README.md

 The DefaultQuests.json from ~/.minecraft/config/betterquesting sould be replaced with the generated DefaultQuests.json_new.

-An english and hungarian outut is located here: https://github.com/JuliusTZM/SeaBlock_localisation
+An english and hungarian output is located here: https://github.com/JuliusTZM/SeaBlock_localisation

 The translation is on going, if you feel like you can join ...